mozolin/matter-thread/apps/esp-led-indicator/README.md

+# ESP LED Indicator

+## Description
+These examples demonstrate the simulation of UART (RX and TX) operation by blinking LEDs on ESP32 development boards in the ESP-IDF and ESP-MATTER SDKs from Espressif.

-# How to prepare for Compilation and Building
+## How to prepare for Compilation and Building

 ### 1. ESP-IDF
 The driver "driver_led_indicator" must be C-code: drivers/driver_led_indicator.c